 6. Proven Improved Productivity

-Many large corporations have reported that teleworking or remote working has increased employees’ productivity by up to 40%, according to research conducted by globalworkplaceanalytics.com, who data mined over 4000 telecommuting academic research papers.1 The following points in this section cover the contributing factors to this productivity improvement.
+Many large corporations have reported that teleworking or remote working has increased employees’ productivity by up to 40%, according to research conducted by globalworkplaceanalytics.com, which data mined from over 4000 telecommuting academic research papers.1 The following points in this section cover the contributing factors to this productivity improvement.

 7. Fewer Distractions